 Most people have never used addons or any kind of mods in a game, others opt for quality of life improvements, and some can’t live without them (this is me).
 Hopefully, The Elder Scrolls Online carries the series’ tradition, and is moddable.
 To be exact it’s extendable, so there are addons that make playing the game, and managing your character more enjoyable.

-I know first-hand that once you install the mods below, there’s no going back.
+I know first-hand that once you install the mods below, there’s no going back (in a good way).
 I won’t judge Zenimax Online’s choices, they wanted to provide a clean and minimal experience with their interface, and what they have achieved is beautiful, and one of a kind in an MMO.

-So enough of my chit-chat, let’s see which are the most essential ESO addons, whether everyone uses them, or no one has heard of their glory.
+So enough of my chit-chat, let’s list the most essential ESO addons, whether everyone uses them, or no one has heard of their glory.

 Before we go ahead and start installing addons like crazy, there’s a few things (a lot actually) that you can tweak from the in-game settings, and make your life easier.

 There’s 3 things I always do when I first set up a character:

 The best & safest way to install / update and delete your addons is an application called Minion.
 Go ahead and download it here, then open it, point it to ESO’s addon folder (this is usually C:\user\Documents\Elder Scrolls Online\live\AddOns) and it will be ready to go.

 There’s 4 tabs in Minion, your Installed addons, a tab labeled “Find More” which lets you search addons from esoui.com directly from Minion, a Backup option to transfer your addons and settings in another system, and some basic options.

 To install all the addons we list below, simply navigate to “Find More”, and copy-paste the addon name.